czhangy/UCLA-CS-Electives/CS/CS-161/notes.md

 - Local Beam Search

   - Idea: keep `k` states instead of 1
-    - At each step, all the successors of all `k` states jare generated
+    - At each step, all the successors of all `k` states are generated
     - If any one is a goal, the algorithm halts
     - Otherwise, it selects the best `k` successors from the complete list and repeats
   - Not the same as `k` searches running in parallel!